 Jeju 9

-Of course you’ve have probably heard about Jeju by now (if not, check out this post).
+Of course, you have heard of Jeju by now (if not, check out this post).
 Jeju is really beautiful, sometimes even nicknamed the Hawaii of Asia.
 However, we enjoyed even more a very small island accessible by ferry from Jeju, called Udo.
-Expect white sandy beaches, beautiful meadows, turquoise waters and plenty of cute cafes and restaurants.
+Expect white sandy beaches, beautiful meadows, turquoise waters, and plenty of cute cafes and restaurants.

-We will never forget our visit to Udo, when we rented our electric tricycle and drove around the island.
+We will never forget our visit to Udo when we rented our electric tricycle and drove around the island.
 We had so much that day!
-For more information about Udo island, you can read this post.

 Surf Korea 11